Planning-nl/vue3-i18n/README.md

 This is a lightweight and type safe i18n library for [Vue 3](https://github.com/vuejs/vue-next) applications.

+This module:
-* provides a way to define translations objects
+* provides a way to define **translation objects**
-* provides getting and setting the locale
+* provides getting and setting the **active locales**
-* provides a translation function based on the active locale
+* provides a **translation function** that returns the correct translation based on the active locale
 * provides an ergonomic way to use these translations in templates

-It does so in just **200 lines** of code.
+It does so in just *200 lines* of code.

-At first glance it seems that some basic features are missing, such as pluralizations, numbers and dates.
-But it's not necessary to ship these functions, as this module on its own provides enough flexibility to solve these use cases.
-Examples are provided in this readme.

 ## Why Vue3-i18n?

 * Simple, easy to understand
-* Flexible enough to handle most use cases
+* Flexible enough to handle even complex i18n use cases
-* Ergonomic template syntax
+* Ergonomic syntax
-* Reactive to updated locale and translations
+* Locales and translations are reactive (@vue/reactivity)
 * Fast (translates 3M items per second)
 * Type safety (when using typescript)
 * Supports IDE features such as 'find usages' and 'rename'